-Welcome to Toronto’s glamourhood of Yorkville.
 Like a well-maintained Real Housewife, Yorkville is a beauty that refuses to age – though she’s not averse to a few nips and tucks.
-The just-opened flagship Four Seasons Toronto at 60 Yorkville Avenue has given the area some fresh sparkle, and at its Café Boulud, the pop-art-meets-street-art portraits of Paris-born Mr. Brainwash add a layer of hipster punch to celebrity chef Daniel Boulud’s latest venture.
+The flagship Four Seasons Toronto gives the area some fresh sparkle, and at its Café Boulud, the pop-art-meets-street-art portraits of Paris-born Mr. Brainwash add a layer of hipster punch to this celebrity chef Daniel Boulud venture.

 You wouldn’t know it today, but Yorkville was hippie central in the 60s, and rising stars such as Joni Mitchell and Neil Young crooned their way through the area’s groovy venues.
 Look for the plaque outside the Hazelton Hotel (118 Yorkville Avenue) that commemorates the site of the legendary Riverboat coffeehouse.

-Pusateri’s at 57 Yorkville has a gourmet deli, as does Whole Foods in the swanky Hazelton Mall.
+Pusateri’s (57 Yorkville Avenue has a gourmet deli, as does Whole Foods in the swanky Hazelton Mall.
 The Sushi Inn (120 Cumberland Street) is always hopping, and my regular breakfast haunt, the time-warped Avenue Diner, is steps outside the neighbourhood at 222 Davenport.
-At the splurge end of the scale, both Sassafraz (100 Cumberland) and ONE in the Hazelton Hotel are major celebrity haunts during the Toronto International Film Festival.
+At the splurge end of the scale, both Sassafraz (100 Cumberland Street) and ONE in the Hazelton Hotel are major celebrity haunts during the Toronto International Film Festival.

-In warm weather Remy’s rooftop bar (115 Yorkville) is fun and lively while the 18th floor Roof Lounge in the Park Hyatt Toronto (4 Avenue Road) is unbeatable for old-world sophistication and a stellar skyline view.
+In warm weather Hemingway's (142 Cumberland Street) patios are fun and lively while the 18th floor Roof Lounge in the Park Hyatt Toronto (4 Avenue Road) is unbeatable for old-world sophistication and a stellar skyline view.

 For me, walking down ‘Gallery Row’ on Hazelton Avenue is a virtual family reunion.
 My sister, artist Catherine Perehudoff, exhibits at Gevik Gallery and my mother, landscape painter Dorothy Knowles, at Miriam Shiell Fine Art.
 Discover top Inuit artists at Feheley Fine Arts, and don’t miss the venerable Mira Godard Gallery, easily recognizable by the life-like bronze bull out front.
 Sculpted by beloved Canadian artist, Joe Fafard, it’s so realistic you might see a Yorkie-poo or other designer dog yapping furiously in its direction, much to the embarrassment of the pup’s Gucci-clad owner.